SebGadzinski/Client/README.md

 ## Before Running

 1. Navigate to a folder that you would like the server inside.
-(Typically the folder you have your server in)
+(Typically the folder you have your /Server in)
 2. [git clone](https://github.com/SebGadzinski/Client.git)
 3. cd Client
 4. Make a .env file (This is just needed for the client to run nothing inside)